project-codeflare/appwrapper/docs/fault_tolerance.md

 first waits for a `FailureGracePeriod` to allow the primary resource controller an opportunity to react and return the workload to a healthy state.
-If the `FailureGracePeriod` expires, the AppWrapper controller will *reset* the workload by deleting its resources, pausing for a `ResetPause`, and then creating new instances of the resources.
+If the `FailureGracePeriod` expires, the AppWrapper controller will *reset* the workload by deleting its resources, waiting for a `ResetPause`, and then creating new instances of the resources.
-During this reset period, the AppWrapper *does not* release the workload's quota; this ensures that when the resources are recreated they will still have sufficient quota to execute.
+During this reset period, the AppWrapper **does not** release the workload's quota; this ensures that when the resources are recreated they will still have sufficient quota to execute.
 The number of times an AppWrapper is reset is tracked as part of its status; if the number of resets exceeds the `RetryLimit`,